Handbook

 Volunteering

-District Volunteers
+District Advisory Council Volunteers

 Parent-Teacher Organizations

 The Parent-Teacher Organization (PTO) at Central Middle School is comprised of parents/guardians and staff working together to enhance your child’s school experience.
 The group sponsors family-oriented social activities during the year and also organizes parent/guardian volunteer programs.
 The PTO plans events and fundraisers and uses associated proceeds to supplement programs at CMS that directly benefit students.
+Please know that most PTO volunteers who are volunteering during the school day must also go through the Sharing Inspiration Volunteer Program process.

 Attendance

 Eden Prairie Schools values attendance.
 We believe that every student should be in school every day.
 Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students, and establishes regular habits of dependability important to the future of the student.
-Class attendance is a joint responsibility to be shared by the student, parent or guardian, teacher, and administrators.
+Class attendance is a joint responsibility to be shared by the student, parent/guardian, teacher, and administrators.
 Eden Prairie Schools is a participant in the Hennepin County Attorney’s Office be@school program.
 This program seeks to improve school attendance and increase the opportunity for Hennepin County’s children to realize their potential.
 In collaboration with the County efforts, Eden Prairie aims to have each student attend school every day.
 In accordance with the Minnesota Compulsory Instruction Law, Minn.
 Stat.
 120A.22, the students of the school district are REQUIRED to attend all assigned classes and/or study halls every day school is in session, unless the student has been excused by the school board from attendance because the student has already completed state and school district standards required to graduate from high school, has withdrawn, or has a valid excuse for absence.

 No student is to leave the building or its premises during the school day without having an early dismissal pass, permission from an administrator, signing out with the nurse, or being on an authorized work program.
 Students who leave without permission will be considered unexcused from the classes missed.